Basic Hazmat Life Support (BHLS) Online

 Continuing Education Information

 This continuing education activity is approved by the Continuing Education Coordinating Board for Emergency Medicine Services (CECBEMS).
-CECBEMS# 10-CECB-F3-1055 CEH 3 Type: Basic
+CECBEMS# 13-CECB-F3-5900 CEH 3 Type: Basic through 12/31/2016

 Medium or combination of media used.
 Online pre-test, online course with interactive questions, online post-test.